aspose-slides/Aspose.Slides-Documentation/java/getting-started/licensing/_index.md

 ### **PHP/Java Bridge**

 If you use Aspose.Slides for PHP via Java, you can set a license through a PHP/Java bridge.
 This bridge allows you to use Java classes in PHP syntax.

-For more information see the following article - [License in PHP](/slides/php-java/licensing/).
+For more information, see [License in PHP](/slides/php-java/licensing/).

 ## **Validating a License**